Ball Polygraph is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 the confidentiality of the examination?

-an examination given by the government or a police agency, everything about an examination with Ball & Gillespie Polygraph
+an examination given by the government or a police agency, everything about an examination with Terry Ball Polygraph is considered

-is considered confidential, attorney-client work product.
-We will ask you to provide us with a letter to that effect before
+confidential, attorney-client work product.
+We will ask you to provide us with a letter to that effect before the examination.

-the simple fact that a test was administered, will not be released without your prior written permission.
-You are in control
+that a test was administered, will not be released without your prior written permission.
+You are in control about the release

-& Gillespie Polygraph has offices in Edmonds, Washington.
+Ball Polygraph has offices in Lynnwood, Washington.
 Call our offices to discuss your proposed use of the polygraph.
+We will

-We will discuss possible test questions and techniques with you.
-If you decide to schedule an examination, we can usually
+discuss possible test questions and techniques with you.
+If you decide to schedule an examination, we can usually arrange

 Don’t be fooled by an untrained "operator."